 Uncomplicated influenza infection can present with symptoms including fever, myalgias, headaches, photophobia, cough, and rhinorrhea, while pandemic H1N1 infection also has been associated with vomiting and diarrhea.
 Influenza infection can be associated with a variety of complications, particularly in those with underlying lung and cardiovascular diseases.
 Pulmonary complications include croup (laryngotracheobronchitis), influenza pneumonia, and exacerbation of asthma with wheezing and respiratory distress.
 Such subjects are also at risk for secondary bacterial infection with organisms such as Streptococcus pneumoniae, Staphylococcus aureus, and Haemophilus influenzae.
 Other complications include myositis, carditis, encephalopathy, and Guillain-Barre syndrome.
 Children are at risk of Reye’s syndrome which can follow influenza infection in those treated with aspirin.
 Symptoms include fever, vomiting, lethargy, seizure, and coma with a mortality rate of 40%.
-Death associated with influenza occurs most commonly in patients over the age of 65 and is secondary to bacterial pneumonia or cardiac related death.
+Death associated with influenza occurs most commonly in patients over the age of 65 and are secondary to bacterial pneumonia or cardiac related death.

 Two classes of antivirals are available to treat influenza infection, adamantanes and neuraminidase inhibitors.
-The adamantanes, amantidine and rimantidine, are effective in treating influenza A; however, neuraminidase inhibitors, oseltamivir and zanamivir, are effective to treat both influenza A and B. Both classes reduce the duration of influenza by 1 to 3 days, especially when given during the first 24 hours of symptoms.
+Adamantanes, amantidine and rimantidine, are effective in treating influenza A; however, neuraminidase inhibitors, oseltamivir and zanamivir, are effective to treat both influenza A and B. Both classes reduce the duration of influenza by 1 to 3 days, especially when given during the first 24 hours of symptoms.
 There is little or no benefit if therapy is started two days after symptoms begin.
 The most common adverse effect is gastrointestinal upset.
 Zanamivir can cause bronchospasm in subjects with asthma and oseltamivir has been linked to development of neuropsychiatric side effects in Japanese teenagers.
 Although these medications improve symptoms there is no firm benefit in preventing influenza-related complications such as pneumonia or secondary bacterial infection.
 However, oseltamivir does reduce mortality and length of hospitalization associated with influenza infection.

+Resistance is a particular problem with adamantanes.
+During the 2005-06 influenza season, greater than 90% of Influenza A strains in the United States were resistant to amantidine and this class of medication is no longer recommended for treatment of influenza in the United States.
+Such resistance has not been documented with neuraminidase inhibitors.
+Although there have been documented cases of osteltamivir-resistant 2009-H1N1 virus, the majority of influenza A and B strains are susceptible.
+Osteltamivir-resistant influenza strains do appear to be susceptible to zanamivir, thus neuramidase inhibitors are recommended as first line therapy.
 Indications for antiviral use include patients that are at high risk of influenza-related complications including pregnant women, adults over 65, immunosuppresed subjects, and those with chronic medical conditions such as asthma and COPD.
 Antivirals should be used if a subject requires hospitalization, during severe or complicated infection, and during pregnancy or the two week postpartum period, even in mild disease.